UNIJackS/Home_Lab/README.md

 ```
 wget https://piston-data.mojang.com/v1/objects/45810d238246d90e811d896f87b14695b7fb6839/server.jar
 ```
-- To download a diffrent or newer server jar.
+- To download a different or newer server jar.
   - Go to [https://www.minecraft.net/en-us/download/server](https://www.minecraft.net/en-us/download/server)
-  - Right click on the download link.
-For the above version the link text was "minecraft_server.1.21.3.jar"
+  - Right-click on the download link.
+For the above version, the link text was "minecraft_server.1.21.3.jar"
   - click "copy link address"
   - Your command will be
 ```